almibe/ligature-rs/README.md

 | BooleanLiteral(val value: Boolean)                  | A boolean value.                                                  | No     |
 | LongLiteral(val value: Long)                        | A value based on Scala's Long.                                    | Yes    |
 | DoubleLiteral(val value: Double)                    | A value based on Scala's Double.                                  | Yes    |

-### Predicates
-Predicates are just NamedNodes in the predicate position of the triple.

-### Context
-Contexts are unique AnonymousNodes that are created for every Statement.
-They can be accessed from PersistedStatement objects.

 ## Building
 This project requires SBT to be installed.